oudirichi/cmd/README.md

 ```
 cmd register
 cmd register ./executable-file.js
-cmd register -n [alias name for that folder]
+cmd register -n <alias name for that folder>
 ```

 The folder name will be the command to pass.
 Example the project is pew:
 ```
 cmd help pew
 ```

+The -f flag allow to make the following command the fallback when no command is given.
 ### list
 Allow to dump the config file for debugging